The CNS Monitor provides continuous EEG (cEEG) monitoring along with real-time multimodal neuromonitoring.

 CNS Monitor display shows HR, Mean Arterial Pressure, SpO2, % Suppression, Asymmetry Index, and DSA

-Research has revealed that EEG can be misread or misinterpreted by even the most well-trained and experienced clinician; however, with access to related physiologic data, the likelihood of misdiagnosis decreases.
-Physiology can assist in differentiating EEG artifact from clinically significant events such as seizures.
-Using the CNS Monitor’s multimodal displays, EEG readers may be able to quickly note correlations between EEG events and changes in brain physiology, resulting in a more comprehensive understanding of the patient’s status.
-The CNS Monitor also allows users to mark and view events (such as treatments, nursing care activities, and significant clinical events) further aiding in EEG interpretation.
+Using the CNS Monitor's multimodal displays, EEG can be viewed in the context of brain physiology, resulting in a more comprehensive understanding of the patient's status.
+The CNS Monitor also allows users to mark and view events (such as treatments, nursing care activities, and significant clinical events), further aiding in EEG interpretation.

 Many activities that occur in the ICU complicate the application and interpretation of EEG.
-Multimodal monitoring and integrated EEG provide caregivers the most accurate view of patient status available.
+Multimodal monitoring and integrated EEG provide caregivers a more accurate view of patient status.